Paweł Tuchlin: Childhood and youth

-Tuchlin fled to Gdańsk, got a job as a driver and got married.
-During this period he was sentenced for minor thefts.
-He served those sentences from December 20, 1976 to June 28, 1979.
-Some time later he divorced his wife and remarried a woman named Regina.
-His neighbors described him as a calm, stable, resourceful man who cared for his wife and two children, yet he was very introverted.
+Tuchlin fled to Gdańsk, got a job as a driver and married.
+During this period, he was charged and sentenced for minor thefts.
+He served those sentences from 20 December 1976 to 28 June 1979.
+Some time later, he divorced his wife and remarried a woman named Regina.
+His neighbours described him as a calm, stable, resourceful man who cared for his wife and two children, yet he was very introverted.
 At the time, he was having problems with his libido, as well as exhibitionism.

 Murders and sexual assaults

-Tuchlin attacked his victims in Gdańsk, near Starogard Gdański, Skarszewy, Tczew, and also in the area of then Elbląg and Bydgoszcz voivodeships.
-His youngest victim was 18 years old, and his oldest 35.
+Tuchlin attacked his victims in Gdańsk, near Starogard Gdański, Skarszewy, Tczew, and also in the area of the then Elbląg and Bydgoszcz voivodeships.
+His youngest victim was 18 years old, and the oldest 35.